jseaddons/JSE_RevitAddin_MEP_OPENINGS/SLEEVE_PLACEMENT_METHODOLOGY.md

 if (MarkedForClusteringSleeveProcess == false) → SKIP (sleeve is not proximate, keep individual) if (MarkedForClusteringSleeveProcess == null) → PROCESS (not yet processed, check proximity)
 ```

+### 7.4 Edge Case: Individual Sleeves in Cluster Zones

+**Problem:**
+When cluster sleeves are placed, individual sleeves within the cluster are deleted.
+However, there may be individual sleeves that fall within the cluster zone but weren't part of the original cluster formation.
+When these "edge case" sleeves are deleted, we need to set `IsClusterResolved=true` for their entries.

+**Solution:**
+During cluster placement, when deleting individual sleeves:
+1. Check for other individual sleeves that fall within the cluster bounding box
+2. These sleeves weren't part of the original cluster formation but fall in the cluster zone
+3. When deleting these edge case sleeves, set `IsClusterResolved=true` for their entries

+**Implementation:**
+- **Location:** `Services/UniversalClusterService.cs` - `PlaceClusterSleeve` method
+- **Process:**
+  1. After deleting cluster formation sleeves, check for other individual sleeves within cluster bounding box
+  2. For each edge case sleeve found:
+     - Delete the sleeve
+     - Find its ClashZone entry (by SleeveInstanceId or GUID)
+     - **DATABASE FIRST:** Update database flags using `ClashZoneRepository.BatchUpdateFlags()` or `UpdateFlags()`
+       - Set `IsClusterResolvedFlag=true`, `ClusterSleeveInstanceId=clusterSleeveId`, `SleeveInstanceId=-1`
+     - **XML SECOND:** Then update Global XML via `FlagManager.UpdateFlagsForPlacement()` or `GlobalIndexService.UpsertFlagsWithIdsAndClashZoneData()`
+       - Set `IsClusterResolved=true`, `ClusterSleeveInstanceId=clusterSleeveId`, `SleeveInstanceId=-1`
+  3. **Priority:** Database is always updated first as the primary source of truth (XML will be discarded in future)

+**Expected Behavior:**
+1. **Normal cluster deletion:** Sleeves that formed the cluster are deleted and marked as `IsClusterResolved=true` (existing behavior)
+   - Database updated first, then Global XML
+2. **Edge case deletion:** Individual sleeves that fall within cluster zone but weren't part of cluster formation are also deleted and marked as `IsClusterResolved=true` (new behavior)
+   - Database updated first, then Global XML

+**Key Principle:**
+- Database is the primary source of truth for flags
+- All flag updates must update database FIRST, then sync to Global XML
+- This ensures consistency and prepares for future XML removal

 ---